scbd/cctv/android-tv/README.md

 adb install ./extra-app/news.androidtv.launchonboot_12.apk
 ```

-Run the app and configure with the following:
+Run the app on the device and configure with the following:
 - Enabled: `ON`
 - Launch Tv App on Boot: `OFF`
-- Luanch when device wakes up: `ON`
+- Launch when device wakes up: `ON`
 - Select App: `Eunomia CCTV`

 Test it: